stianlaa/byte-barometer/README.md

 ## Path to production

-- [ ] Add expand comment button
-- [ ] Add routine update and process most recent
 - [ ] Create variant that writes to file instead of upsert
 - [ ] Improve sentence split by adjusting decoding to remove htmltags and other non-ascii characters
-- [ ] Improve documentfetcher so that it may be run continiously from whatever is the current starting point
 - [ ] Investigate if there are better alternatives, e.g somewhere to just deploy the docker file, and give it access to a GPU
 - [ ] Replace werkzeug
-- [ ] Add validation on requests
+- [ ] Add validation on requests, to prevent explosive queries
 - [ ] Add caveats about the information
   - Most recent X entries, where x is part of a story or comment under frontpage
   - The aspect based sentiment analysis asks "what does this comment think about "querystring"", and might be confused by longer queries